I love these Japanese brands.

 Favorite Chimala pieces: Wide-leg jeans, chore jackets, western shirts

 Buy Chimla at 180 The Store

 Watanabe's designs are for those who want to wear something unique that doesn't necessarily shout "I'm different" quite as loudly as Kapital.

-Oftentimes the results are jackets that look and act extremely technical, or intricately-patched denim that feel like the ulimate examples of reconstructed vintage.
+Oftentimes the results are jackets that look and act extremely technical or intricately-patched denim that feel like the ultimate examples of reconstructed vintage.